Procedure: Travel to high risk destinations, procedures for risk assessment

 Note: These principles should be applied to any destination where civil disorder is or has been evident.

-- American Express is a global travel management company that provides a full travel service to the University.
-In times of disaster American Express supports the University and its travellers by providing a full 24\7 notification service.
-Information on the full range of other services can be found at: https://services.anu.edu.au/human-resources/business-travel/american-express-corporate-travel.
+- Benefits of using the preferred supplier for Travel Management Services.
+American Express Global Business Travel and STA Travel are global travel management companies that provide a full travel service to the University.
+In times of disaster STA Travel supports the University and its travellers by providing a full 24\7 notification service.
+Information on the full range of other services can be found at this link.

 Department of Foreign Affairs and Trade Smart Traveller